John ch.4

 10 Jesus answered her, “If you knew the gift of God, and who it is that is saying to you, ‘Give me a drink,’ you would have asked him, and he would have given you living water.”

 This at first seems a very peculiar statement for Jesus to make: “If you knew…” Unless, this was actually EXACTLY what she wanted!
-She wanted to know!
+The Pharisees would eventually know who he was - and wish they didn’t!
+This woman wanted to know!
 She had been asking…praying to this distant God of Jacob - because she wanted to know!

 “If you knew..”
 It is as if Jesus is subtlety saying: “The One you have been waiting for is here.”